Haykunn/Haykunn/README.md

 - 👋 Hi, I’m @Haykunn
 - 👀 I’m interested in front web development
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning TypeScript, React-nativ..
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me ...
+- 📫 How to reach me : nayyn9@gmail.com

 <!---
 Haykunn/Haykunn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.